-‘Little Black Girls’ is Christian Azolan’s first solo exhibition, this gilded photography, paint and mixed media series is about representing black girls in art.
+‘Little Black Girls’ will be Christian Azolan’s first solo exhibition, this 23ct gold gilded photography, paint and mixed media series is about representing black girls in art.

 ‘The art project started to take form after I read a report published by the TUC about Black and minority ethnic (BME) women in the national UK workforce.
 The study highlighted that black and minority ethnic women experience systemic, structural inequalities across the labour market, that meant that they are overrepresented in lower paid, insecure jobs and at higher risk of being underemployed.